Premier League clubs lobby players to take 30 percent pay hit - France 24

 Health secretary Matt Hancock said on Thursday footballers should "take a pay cut and play their part."

-Tottenham, Newcastle, Norwich and Bournemouth plan to use the UK government's furlough scheme to pay 80 percent of wages of non-playing staff up to a maximum of £2,500 ($3,100) a month.
+Tottenham, Newcastle, Norwich and Bournemouth planned to use the UK government's furlough scheme to pay 80 percent of wages of non-playing staff up to a maximum of £2,500 ($3,100) a month.

 "Premier League clubs unanimously agreed to consult their players regarding a combination of conditional reductions and deferrals amounting to 30 per cent of total annual remuneration," the Premier League said in a statement.